sf-wdi-22-23/modules-22/w07-rails/d2-dawn-auth/README.md

 | Enable signup, login, and logout |
 | Build routes, controllers, and views for each user story |

+A similar app tutorial is available <a href="https://gist.github.com/thebucknerlife/10090014" target="_blank">here</a>.

 ## App Setup